10 Top Tips to Conquer Your Blood Sugar Levels!

 Making some simple substitutions can help us enjoy our favourite sweet treats during Diwali whilst being mindful of our blood sugar levels.
 See below our healthy versions of traditional sweets:

-Oats Ladoo
+Oats ladoo

 Oats are high in soluble fibre and rich in β-Glucan, it helps in reducing postprandial glucose and insulin responses, improve insulin sensitivity, maintain glycaemic control, and regulate blood lipids.